mert-kurttutan/pire/benchmark/note.md

 maybe: We need to set omp_num_threads=4, but I am sure it gives incorrect result for omp_num_threads but not sure aobut omp_num_threads=1

+the following is slower than mkl and it is not slower when tn is used .\target\release\bench.exe --m 4800 --n 91 --k 4800 --t-layout nn --bench-type sgemm --backend glare

+This is probably because of packing used in a regardless of whether it is transposed or not.
+We can easily fix this but more code